 - relaxed arms, natural elbow movements

-- cadence of 180 steps per minute
+- step cadence of 180 per minute

-- individual niko niko pace, below the fatigue threshold
+- individual NIKO NIKO pace, below the fatigue threshold

-ADDITIONAL HEALTH BENEFITS.Weight loss, combating metabolic syndrome: the energy expenditure during slow jogging is twice as high as during walking, this relationship holds for any running speed, leading to a slim, shapely figure.
+ADDITIONAL HEALTH BENEFITS.Weight loss, combating metabolic syndrome: the energy expenditure during slow jogging is twice as high as during walking, this relationship holds for any running speed leading to a slim, shapely figure.

 Additionally: muscle growth, strengthening of joints, prevention of motion sickness, improvement of mental condition through stress-relieving and calming effects.